-Abrams is a member of the Orange County Bar Association, the National Association of Consumer Advocates, the National Association of Consumer Bankruptcy Attorneys and the ABA.
+Abrams is a member of the Orange County Bar Association, the National Association of Consumer Advocates and the ABA.
 He is also a graduate of the Florida Defender College and has taken advanced training regarding consumer rights litigation

 Said Robert Murphy, a past recipient of the award: “David Abrams represents the best of us.”